maxkoste/MUSICOLOGY/README.md

-first we take a look at the mean values and standard deviation for some of the common characteristics.
+first we take a look at the mean values and standard deviation for some of the common characteristics in this case we look at intrumentalness and danceability which should be pretty similair between the two.
 `````
 #stones new (instrumentalness)